 Generally, developers go through several phases, from idea initiation to turning it into a working implementation.
-Though it is an extremely complex process to reach the working implementation, an algorithm and pseudocode can significantly help developers.
+Though reaching the working implementation is extremely complex, an algorithm and pseudocode can significantly help them.

 But how?
-They help them break down a problem into small, simple tasks, allowing them to solve each quickly and easily.
+An algorithm and pseudocode help developers break down a problem into small, simple tasks, allowing them to solve each quickly and easily.
 In addition, they make it possible to detect errors even before writing the actual code.

 What is Pseudocode?